 ARIHUMAN INDIANS.
 The Arihuman Indians are known only from a Spanish document of 1683 that does not clearly identify their area, but it seems to have been east of the Pecos River in west central Texas.
 Their affiliations remain unknown.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ARIHUMAN INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma46), accessed November 24, 2015.
-Uploaded on June 9, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ARIHUMAN INDIANS," accessed July 13, 2020, http://www.tshaonline.org/handbook/online/articles/bma46.